theozsnowman/nura24/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Gabriel Chimilevschi via [office@nura24.com](mailto:office@nura24.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).
+Nura24 Suite is open-sourced software licensed under the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).